Gut Health & IBS Nutrition

 The Three Phases of the Low FODMAP Diet

-- Soluble fibre supplementation: Research supports the use of soluble fibre sources such as psyllium husk (ispaghula) for IBS, particularly IBS-C. A meta-analysis in the British Medical Journal found that soluble fibre significantly improved overall IBS symptoms.
+• Understanding fibre: Research supports the benefits of soluble fibre sources such as psyllium husk (ispaghula) for digestive comfort, particularly for those with constipation-predominant symptoms.
+A meta-analysis in the British Medical Journal found that soluble fibre significantly improved overall IBS symptoms.
+I can help you understand which fibre sources may suit your needs and how to adjust your intake gradually.

 Supporting a Healthy Gut Microbiome